APIOps/streaming/README.md

 # Streaming from APIOps events

+We can at least two ways to do streaming.
+First (onsite streaming) is ideal for event site streaming and the other for speakers participating only online.
+The latter gives us leverage on getting speakers from different locations around Finland for each meetup.

+# 1. Onsite streaming

 APIOps events streaming is handled with youtube at least for the beginning.
 In this setup we use iPad.
 You need:
 - access to APIOps youtube (get username and password from Meetup organizers)
 - Live Now app